 How we are sending email after GDPR

-We only email customers who’ve bought one of our products or have directly asked us for a specific action.
+We only email customers who’ve bought one of our products or who have directly asked us for a specific action.
 In that case, I have prepared a set of “canned responses” that shall give you immediate help at any time and day across our websites.
-These include sembassy.com, c84.io, or MobileMonday related websites including facebook, google plus, and twitter.
+These websites include sembassy.com, c84.io, or MobileMonday related websites including facebook, google plus, and twitter.
 Autoresponders allow us to handle customer and partner conversations across time zones, which is a kind of vital for our business.

 Data Protection Officer

 We are not sharing user profiles with any third party for any other reasons than workflow optimization.
 Please contact me, Axel Hoehnke as your Data Protection Officer with any question and I will immediately take personal responsibility for the process.
 You have multiple options to reach out to me on this website – but for technical purposes, I would appreciate using email: Click To Send An E-mail.

 The EU General Data Protection Regulation (GDPR) is a major step in digital privacy and is the result of a long process settled in European values.
 It is the most important change in data privacy regulation in 20 years.
 The 99 legal articles in the Regulation aim at strengthening laws on data protection, thereby giving EU citizens control over their personal data, while emphasizing the ideas of freedom, security, and equality within the European Union.
 The General Data Protection Regulation (GDPR) should impact nearly any data-driven business in the European Digital Single Market.